tcpekin/flask_site/content/posts/making_of_1.md

 made and fill in some boxes with text, but rather understand the whole process of how computers talk to each other.

-Previously, I had tried a static site generator (Hugo) before, but that felt relatively limited and left me with some open questions, like how does HTML and CSS work and what do I do if I want dynamic content?
+Previously, I had tried a static site generator (Jekyll) before, but that felt relatively limited and left me with some open questions, like how does HTML and CSS work and what do I do if I want dynamic content?
 I had also tried fruitlessly for a while to make a NextJS app, which has what seems like a great